- A medical card can save you money on every marijuana purchase.

-- Rent an apartment without eviction or rejection based solely on patient status.
+- Rent an apartment without eviction or refusal based solely on patient status.

 - Work at their place of employment without discrimination for having a card or testing positive for marijuana.

-- Receive healthcare without disqualification merely due to medical marijuana treatment.
+- Receive healthcare without disqualification merely due to the medical use of marijuana.

-- Visit or have custody of their child without denial only based on patient status.
+- Visit or have custody of their child without denial based on patient status.